solidjs/solid/README.md

 ## Why?

 This project started as trying to find a small performant library to work with Web Components, that had easy interopt with existing standards.
 It is very much inspired by fine-grain change detection libraries like Knockout.js and RxJS.
-The idea here is to ease users into the world of Observable programming by keeping it transparent and starting simple.
-Classically the Virtual DOM as seen in React for all its advances has some signifigant trade-offs:
+The idea here is to ease users into the world of Reactive programming by keeping it transparent and starting simple.
+Classically the Virtual DOM, as seen in React, for all its advances has some signifigant trade-offs:

 - The VDOM render while performant is still conceptually a constant re-render
   - It feels much more imperative as variable declarations and iterative methods for constructing the tree are constantly re-evaluating.